 Before you have a spray tan, whether you visit a salon or use products at home, it is essential to properly prepare your skin.
 This means washing off all products that you have on first.

-The chemicals in self-tanner can react with lotions, deodorants, perfumes, and aerosols.
+The chemicals in self-tanner can react with deodorants, perfumes, aerosols and lotions causing them to expire.
 This reaction will result in a green color appearing on your skin immediately after applying the self-tanner.

 What Can I Do if My Self Tanner is Green?